AI's Blind Spots: Geographic Knowledge and Diversity Deficit in Generated Urban Scenario: Results

+This failure mode is important because it differs from ordinary noise.
+The affected capitals are not randomly distributed across the embedding space; rather, they form structured outliers.
+This suggests that misgeneration can itself be systematic, producing coherent but incorrect visual prototypes for underrepresented or ambiguous places.

-\subsection{Lack of Diversity}
+\subsubsection{Lack of Diversity}

-Geographic bias becomes evident when we compare how closely each location’s generated image matches the models’ idea of a generic 'USA'.
-By measuring FID distances between the images of each state and capital and those generated for the prompt 'USA,' we find consistent patterns.
-The models systematically represent the generic USA through dense, urban environments, favouring certain regions over others.
-Moreover, as Table \ref{tab:fid_bias_unified} shows, both generators struggle to reconcile frontier, desert or tropical landscapes with their USA stereotype.
-States such as Alaska, Hawaii, Arizona and Nevada register FID scores up to eight times higher than the metropolitan tier.
-This metropolitan representative bias extends to capital cities, where larger capitals like Raleigh and Boston align closely with the generic "USA" representation, while smaller capitals, such as Juneau, show significant divergence.
-Thus, when prompted with 'USA,' the models rarely, if ever, generate images that reflect the scale or character of these smaller downtowns.
+Bias becomes most visible when comparing each state and capital to the generic ``USA'' prompt.
+Using FID to ``USA,'' both models represent ``USA'' primarily as dense urban environments, aligning closely with metropolitan states and cities while diverging strongly for frontier, desert, and tropical landscapes. \textit{Table~\ref{tab:fid_bias_unified}} shows that Alaska, Hawaii, Arizona, and Nevada are among the farthest from ``USA'' in FID space, with scores up to eight times higher than the metropolitan tier.
+The pattern extends to capitals: larger capitals, such as Raleigh and Boston, align closely with ``USA,'' while smaller capitals, such as Juneau, diverge substantially.
+Thus, despite encoding fine-grained geographic distinctions, the models deploy a narrow, urban-centric stereotype when prompted at the national scale.

-Both diffusion models possess a fairly detailed latent map of American places, yet deploy only a fraction of that knowledge when asked for a macro-regional view.
-The default synthesis systematically gravitates to a stylised metropolitan skyline, leaving rural, frontier, and small-town imagery outside the generative spotlight.
+The strongest evidence of geographic bias emerges when specific places are compared with the generic \texttt{USA} prompt.
+If the national prompt preserved the diversity encoded at the state and capital levels, we would expect a broad range of U.S. geographies to appear relatively close to \texttt{USA}.
+Instead, both models position \texttt{USA} near a narrow subset of locations associated with metropolitan or highly urbanised imagery.

+Table~\ref{tab:fid_bias_unified} reports the five closest and five farthest states and capitals for each model; complete rankings are provided in Appendix~\ref{app:usa_distance_rankings}.
+For FLUX 1-\textit{schnell}, the closest state prompts include New Jersey, Michigan, Illinois, Minnesota, and Texas, while the closest capitals include Madison, Raleigh, Jackson, Nashville, and Little Rock.
+For Stable Diffusion 3.5-L, the closest states are Illinois, Minnesota, New York, Georgia, and Indiana, and the closest capitals are Indianapolis, Austin, Boston, Raleigh, and Sacramento.
+Although these locations are not identical across models, they share a tendency toward urban, suburban, or metropolitan streetscape imagery.

+By contrast, frontier, tropical, desert, and visually distinctive regions are consistently distant from the generic national prototype.
+Hawaii and Alaska are among the farthest states for FLUX 1-\textit{schnell}, while Arizona, North Dakota, Hawaii, Nevada, and Wyoming are farthest for Stable Diffusion 3.5-L. Similar patterns appear at the capital level: Juneau, Pierre, Dover, Bismarck, Olympia, Montpelier, and Frankfort are among the most distant capitals across the two models.
+These locations correspond to smaller cities, remote capitals, frontier geographies, or prompts affected by the misgeneration patterns described above.